Dr. Joseph Barsuglia is a research psychologist, advisor in psychedelic medicine and alternative healthcare, and international facilitator.

-His expertise is in working with iboga/ibogaine and 5-MeO-DMT, which are two of the most potent, therapeutic and sacred psychoactive medicines.
+His expertise is in working with iboga/ibogaine and 5-MeO-DMT, which are two of the most potent and therapeutic sacred earth medicines.
 He recently served as the Director of Research and interim CEO at Crossroads Treatment Center in Mexico, which was the first of its kind, a psychedelic treatment center, which utilized the compounds ibogaine and 5-MeO-DMT in the treatment of addiction and for psychospiritual development.
 In this role, Joseph presented some the first observational data on the effects of 5-MeO-DMT in humans, neuroimaging data on ibogaine, outcomes of ibogaine treatment in substance addiction, and he helped to develop guidelines for the proper administration of 5-MeO-DMT.
 Additionally, Joseph is an initiate and practitioner of the African spiritual tradition called ‘Bwiti’ which utilizes the iboga plant as its sacrament for spiritual healing.
 He co-facilitates international retreats with iboga and supports individuals through preparation and integration of this experience.

 Joseph serves as an active board member and scientific advisor with three non-profit psychedelic research groups, the Source Research Foundation (SRF), Terra Incognita Project, and The Mission Within.
 The Mission Within utilizes the psychedelic therapies, ibogaine and 5-MeO-DMT to treat special forces veterans with traumatic brain injury and PTSD.
 Joseph also recently worked as a co-investigator/ research psychotherapist in the phase 2 trials of MDMA-Assisted Psychotherapy for PTSD sponsored by the Multidisciplinary Association for Psychedelic Studies (MAPS) in Los Angeles.